Energy, goods and services used by UK businesses: 2024

 • 19 – coke and refined petroleum products and other potentially related categories

 For SIC Section K Financial and insurance activities – industries 64 to 66, as with other business surveys, there are reporting issues with industry groupings that contain trusts because the survey is based on the Inter-Departmental Business Register (IDBR).
-Trusts are not listed on the IDBR and therefore the coverage of the financial industries is problematic.
-Our intention, subject to further consultation, is therefore to remove Section K from future surveys – please email us at abaps@ons.gov.uk if you have views on this.
+Trusts are not listed on the IDBR, and therefore the coverage of the financial industries is problematic.
+Our intention is to drop Section K in future, please contact us at abaps@ons.gov.uk if you have views on this.

 Official statistics in development